5 Ways Middle-Class Growth Is Reshaping Consumer Behaviour

 The global middle class has been expanding as never before.
 As incomes stabilize for more people who are obtaining better educations and technology, the way they shop, save, and spend is changing.
 This burgeoning cohort now has more options and more sway than ever before.

-Here’s a look at how the rise of the middle class is transforming consumer behavior and reshaping the world economy.
+Here’s a look at how the rise of middle-class growth is transforming consumer behavior and reshaping the world economy.

 1. People Want Quality and Value

 The Brookings Institution calculates that the global middle-class majority now accounts for over half of all consumer spending.
-These consumers want products that are durable, perform well, and reflect their values.
+These shifts highlight middle-class demand for quality and value, as consumers increasingly prioritize durability, performance, and ethical standards.

 2. Digital Shopping and Convenience Rule